machinaut/schematic-file-converter/doc/geda_fileformat.md

 TODO: insert image

 X axis increases going to the right.
 Y axis increase going up.
 Coordinate system is landscape and corresponds to a sheet of paper turned on its side.

+## Filenames ##

+Symbols end in .sym.
+The only symbol filename convention that is used in gEDA/gaf is that if there are multiple instances of a symbol with the same name (like a 7400), then a -1, -2, -3, … -N suffix is added to the end of the filename.
+Example: 7400-1.sym, 7400-2.sym, 7400-3.sym…
+Schematics end in .sch.
+There used to be a schematic filename convention (adding a -1 .. -N to the end of the basename), but this convention is now obsolete.
+Schematic filenames can be anything that makes sense to the creator.